julzaza/wildwitchherbs/_posts/2025-12-07-pre-christian-europe-magic.md

 ### Plant Magic
 Pre-Christian Europe was a botanical landscape of power.

-Wormwood, mugwort, yarrow, juniper, oak, vervain, rowan, elder, birch—each carried spirit, not symbolism.
+Wormwood, mugwort, yarrow, juniper, oak, vervain, rowan, elder, birch carried spirit, not symbolism.

-Gathering herbs was ritualized:
+Gathering herbs was ritualize:

 - done at dawn or dusk
 - accompanied by spoken words